poethan/LREC22_MetaEval_Tutorial/README.md

 - We thank the feedback and discussion on this tutorial structure and presentation form NLP group in The University of Manchester, especially Viktor Schlegel, Nhung Nguen, Haifa, Tharindu, Abdullah, Laura.
 - We also thank the funding support from Uni of Manchester (via Prof Goran Nenadic's project) and previous funding from ADAPT Research Centre, DCU.
 A link to NLP at UniManchester https://www.cs.manchester.ac.uk/research/expertise/natural-language-processing/ and ADAPT https://www.adaptcentre.ie/
+- We thank the tutorial attendees from LREC2022 for valuable discussion and feedback to this tutorial and our work.